 Medicare primarily receives funding through payroll taxes.
 Thus, more tax revenue will be necessary for an expansion to be possible.

 Most recently, the bill’s starting budget of $3.5 trillion was halved.
 Thus, dental and vision benefits are no longer up for expansion this time, leaving only coverage for hearing care.
 Still, the addition of hearing benefits to Original Medicare would be a significant change for the program.

 The funding for the expansion would come from a tax increase for high-income individuals and tax reform concerning corporate and international entities.
 Additionally, the Democratic Senate proposes an offset will occur through IRS tax enforcement.

 Will Medicare Be Expanded?

-While long-term custodial care and other crucial services for seniors are not yet options on the table, reducing the need for certain ancillary policies would be a start.
-Yet, it is not a guarantee that any of the expansions will make it through Congress.
+While long-term custodial care and other crucial services for seniors are not yet options on the table, reducing the need for ancillary policies to help pay for hearing aids would be a start.
+Yet, it is not a guarantee that the bill as a whole will make it through Congress.

 In the meantime, beneficiaries need to stay informed about any changes that will affect their coverage.
 This content will reflect updates as more information becomes available.

 If you’re looking to explore options for supplemental Medicare coverage, call the phone number above or fill out our online rates form.